osaukh/mobile_computing_lab/WS02__Speech_Processing.md

 The app can be used as a starting point to implement a useful audio processing function.

-__Exercise:__ Extend the SpeechProcessing app to periodically compute a spectogram from a fragment of the signal and display the results on the screen.
+<mark>__Exercise:__</mark> Extend the SpeechProcessing app to periodically compute a spectogram from a fragment of the signal and display the results on the screen.

 ### 4. (Optional) Example: Audio Command Recognition